nolanknill/auth/README.md

 # Lecture: Client-Side Auth

 ## Usage
-Start with the server installed and running.
-Add client side code for logging in, storing the JWT, and then showing a hidden page containing the user posts.
+Start with client side code for logging in, storing the JWT, and then showing a hidden page containing the user posts.
+Add server side code for login, creating the JWT, then verifying JWT on subsequent requests to endpoints requiring authorization

 ## Setup
 Install and run client and server